 Shizuka’s defiance of Yoritomo brings to mind Emilia, in Othello, boldly accusing her husband Iago of deceiving Othello.

-The stanza before this is about a boat to which Shoki’s stanza refers:
+The stanza before this is about a boat; Shoki turns it into a love poem:

 The boat carrying her lover has left harbor; she tries to reach it with pebbles – i.e. her love - but her slender arm cannot throw them any distance against the wind.
 Shoki actually uses the word “power” (chikara) in the sense of having only an imitation of it.
 From the weakness of the lone woman, Basho switches to a chorus of women allowing one woman to lead them, so their sound goes far.
 Basho refuses to go along with weakness and solitude; he instead affirms the power and solidarity of women in plural.
 I find it interesting that Japanese commentators say the leader of the chorus is male – and I suppose most choral groups today are led by men – however in the original Basho gives us freedom to have everyone here be female.